makakken/roseguarden/README.md

 ## License

-The different parts of roseguarden are license as followed:
+The different parts of roseguarden are license differently.
+The licensing is as followed:

 * frontend : MIT license
 * backend : GPLv3 license